noahehall/multicloud/providers/aws/services/Storage/ebs.md

 #### deleting

-- delete any snapshot whether it is a full or incremental snapshot.
+- deleting any snapshot whether it is a full or incremental snapshot.
   - removes only the data not needed by any other snapshot.
+- Check for snapshots that are over 30 days old and delete them to reduce storage costs

 #### restoring